ADKA2006/DSA-Full_Structures-Algorithms/CPP_DSA/README.md

 If the array has n elements then h = floor[log_2(n)].

-For basic pratice consider a situtation where the node value is the priority ie this has to maintained to maintain heap like structure then code for the same is given in c++ pratice for now (later the logic will be given as a provate function of the api we are going to implement)
+For basic pratice consider a situtation where the node value is the priority ie this has to maintained to maintain heap like structure then code for the same is given in c++ pratice for now (later the logic will be given as a private function of the api we are going to implement)
 '''

 '''